Singularity resolution from polymer quantum matter: s:10 Classical theory

 For initial $t^{\star},p_{\phi}^{\star}\in\mbb{R}^{\pm}$ the solutions to Hamilton's equations of motion derived from \eref{e:101} and \eref{e:1001} are

-Therefore, the lapse function $N=|T^{\hts}|/|P_{\phi}^{\hts}p_{\phi}|$ is a constant [positive since we fixed the time orientation by the chosen gauge constraint \eref{e:73}].
+Therefore, the lapse function $N=|T^{\dms}|/|P_{\phi}^{\dms}p_{\phi}|$ is a constant [positive because of the chosen gauge constraint \eref{e:73}].
 The canonical representation of the spacetime Ricci scalar takes then the form $R=-6h^2$, which in turn implies